ga4gh/vrs/docs/source/impl-guide/normalization.rst

 of variation across systems.

-In the sequencing community, "normalization" refers to the process of converting a given sequence variant into a canonincal form, typically by left- or right-shuffling insertion/deletion variants.
+In the sequencing community, "normalization" refers to the process of converting a given sequence variant into a canonical form, typically by left- or right-shuffling insertion/deletion variants.
 VRS normalization extends this concept to all classes of VRS Variation objects.